 Genetics and epigenetics of primary liver cancer

 A first, 'global' approach seeks to establish a general profile of genetic, epigenetic or post-transcriptional alterations associated with hepatocellular carcinoma (HCC).
-To this aim : (i) mutational and functional analyses have been conducted for candidate tumor suppressor genes. (ii) we studied general and specific profiles of chromatin modifications, both at the histone and DNA levels, (iii) we initiated a comprehensive characterization of the miRNAs differentially expressed in HCC.
-We identified a signature of 14 miRNAs specifically associated with HCC progression, the role of which is subject of further study.
+To this aim : (i) mutational and functional analyses have been conducted for candidate tumor suppressor genes, (ii) we initiated a comprehensive characterization of the miRNAs differentially expressed in HCC and unravelled an important role for miR-221 in HCC progression.
+Expression of miR-221 enhances proliferation of liver tumor cells in vitro and accelerates liver tumorigenesis in mice.
+We identified DDIT4, a modulator of mTOR pathway, as a bona fide target of miR-221.
+The overall contribution of the PTEN/mTOR pathway in liver carcinogenesis is now the subject of further study.

 Role of the SUMO pathway in healthy and diseased cells

 A second, more 'mechanistic' approach, centers on the role of the SUMO pathway in both development and disease.
 The first axis aimed at characterizing novel components associated with this pathway.
 We identified PARP1 as a new SUMO target and describe a novel mechanism of regulation of PARP1 transcriptional activity through a sumoylation-coupled ubiquitination pathway.
 In parallel, we identified the SUMO E3 ligase PIASy as an important co-regulator of FIP200 function and provided the first evidence for the existence of a close, spatially controlled, interplay between PIASy and FIP200 in the regulation of TSC/mTOR signaling.